 Mixed-use buildings will provide opportunities for strategically located residential to add to vibrancy and viability of the Market Place.
 Opportunities for additional strategically located residential will add to vibrancy and viability of the Market Place.
-In particular, there is an opportunity to provide age-in-place housing for the Bearspaw community within the Marketplace or comprehensively planned residential area. (currently assumed to contain approximately 300 units).
+In particular, there is an opportunity to provide age-in-place housing for the Bearspaw community within the Marketplace or comprehensively planned Assigned a Figure number, previously unassigned residential area. (currently assumed to contain approximately 300 units).